 It sports a single button user interface which makes programming and operating the dive computer very user-friendly and pretty straightforward.
 A large display with over-sized digits also makes reading dive data super easy.

-It also has more than enough storage for your dives, as well as optional PC interface for extra storage or to get more detailed information about your dives.
+It also has more than enough storage for your dives, as well as an optional PC interface for extra storage or to get more detailed information about your dives.

 But what makes this an ideal entry-level dive computer?